Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211013/index.md

 What is lacking in my view is any real sense of IOG staff and community members working together on day-to-day projects and deliverables.
 Not going away and coming back with readymade ideas and proposals.
 This may take some professionals out of their comfort zone - as we move to a situation where community members ("amateurs") must participate in all Cardano deliverables in actual working meetings.
 Not as an afterthought or a community consultation.
 Circle has introduced the possibility of this - but it needs to be expanded upon.
 Perhaps there needs to be less concern about ownership of tasks (e.g., IOG does this, the community does this) and more focus on collaborative delivery (e.g. who from IOG and the community can work on this).
 There has also been a long-standing difference of circumstances between paid IOG staff and an unpaid community which undermines the possibility of ownership and creates the sustainability risk.
 Once some of our funding and resource initiatives are in place hopefully there can be a levelling effect - as the community are paid for their contribution. - Simon (quoting Stephen) - [1:13:51](https://www.youtube.com/watch?v=24ImaWIiChg&t=4493s)

+## Harris - Path from the community to Cardano

+So yeah, it's definitely been a really great, great discussion, really great points of view, I certainly have lived through a few different waves of technology, along with your Dean, you know, I've definitely seen the changes.

+And you know that that's what really inspired me into this movement, you know, is to really see how this can change the future, how it can fix a lot of the broken systems that are out there, we do have the challenge that, you know, governance is hard.

+It's not easy, there is no perfect governance, right.
+But as a community, we get to sort of reinvent what governance should be, right and take these great ideas, and leverage all the opinions from lots of different places around the world, to try to inform that.

+So I'm just thrilled to be to be part of that along with you, folks.

+So and IOG, you know, the thing that I've run into is there's so many people that have come from the community that become part of IOG So I'm really, and part of that path.

+But a lot of the people, you know, many, many people that you've seen through catalysts have been on that, that path as well.
+And so I think there can be some opportunities for more and more to sort of join, I think, you know, the idea of catalyst is to fund great ideas and find ways to take people from being observers, to participants, to actually being active in the community to make this your full time job.

+And that's one of the metrics that we see a success, if we can cause an impact, and create change along the way, and build the ecosystem.
+So I'm really excited to try to bring tools together as much as possible.

+And I'm a huge data fan.
+And, you know, I'm digging into data sources, I want to make data available.
+I want to make API's available, to empower the community to continue to build the amazing tools that I've already seen being built, you know, through this process, and so I'm definitely encouraged and so I am happy to post my contact information.

+But I'm really looking to engage and reach out to community members and see where I can be a value and help.
+It's great to listen to all of the amazing opinions and thoughts and, you know, I think we're well underway of, you know, supporting this, this movement from the community and, you know, our goal is to hand off, you know, the reins of, of driving, you know, the direction of the future on the Cardano platform to the community from IOG, so I am excited to be a part of that.

+So that's some of what I'll offer today.
+And then I'll have more details.
+And I'll be sharing, sharing more as we, as we develop, in all probably create some other channels where we can have more, more community communications and involvement.
+So thank you. - 1:16:59

+<iframe src="https://github.com/sponsors/Quality-Assurance-DAO/card" title="Sponsor Quality-Assurance-DAO" height="225" width="600" style="border: 0;"></iframe>

 ## Transcription